ndsev/erdblick/README.md

 | `selectable` | Indicates if the feature is selectable | Boolean | `true` |

 #### General Visual Properties

+Core visual properties that can be applied to any geometry type to control its appearance.

 | Field | Description | Type | Example |
 |-------|-------------|------|---------|
 | `color` | Hex color code or CSS color name | String | `"#FF5733"`, `red` |